 Diabetes is a chronic condition affecting 4.5 million people in the UK.
-Research indicates there is a relationship between Parkinson’s and diabetes, with some recent data suggesting treatment or prevention of diabetes may also reduce the risk of Parkinson’s or affect the progression of the condition.
+Research indicates there is a relationship between Parkinson’s and diabetes, with some recent data suggesting treatment or prevention of diabetes may also reduce the risk of Parkinson’s or affect progression of the condition.

 What is diabetes?

-Insulin also does its job of controlling glucose levels in the brain.
-Insulin has been shown to impact dopamine levels – dopamine is a chemical released in the brain and used to send messages between nerve cells.
-Research shows that insulin also helps with our cognitive function – the ability to think clearly, to learn, and remember.
-Notably, defects in insulin processes in the brain may contribute to Parkinson’s.
+Insulin also controls glucose in the brain and has been shown to impact dopamine levels – a chemical released in the brain and used to send messages between nerve cells.
+Research shows that insulin also helps with our cognitive function – the ability to think clearly, learn, and remember.

 One common form of medication used in the treatment of diabetes is a class of drug called GLP-1R agonists.